hyperion-rt/hyperion/docs/setup/setup_grid.rst

-The number and distribution of the seed points are arbitrary (clearly, for best results the values of these two parameters should be chosen following some physical intuition or with a specific goal in mind - e.g., seed points could be more numerous where higher resultion is needed).
+The number and distribution of the seed points are arbitrary (clearly, for best results the values of these two parameters should be chosen following some physical intuition or with a specific goal in mind - e.g., seed points could be more numerous where higher resolution is needed).

-In order to setup a Voronoi grid, the following information is needed:
+In order to set up a Voronoi grid, the following information is needed:

 * ``x``, ``y``, ``z`` - three 1-d Numpy arrays of equal size representing the coordinates  of the seed points.
 The size of these arrays implicitly defines